zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-column.md

 {% endhighlight %}

 ## Ignore On Merge Update
-Gets or sets columns to ignore when the `BulkMerge` method execute the `update` statement.
+Gets or sets columns to ignore when the `BulkMerge` method executes the `update` statement.

 Read more: [Column Ignore on Merge Update](ignore-on-merge-update-expression)